merchise/xotl.ql/docs/source/inners.rst

 Internal details of the processing of query expressions
 =======================================================

+This document **is not** part of the external API of the query language, but a description of internal implementation details.
+The intended audience for this document is: programmers that need to extend the core or the expression language; and programmers writing new translators.

+  **Up-to-date notice:** Since 0.2.0 there's no longer a `query part` concept:
+  If you read this document as it is now, you should observe the following:

+  - Whenever you see we mention a `query part` is being created actually a simple :term:`bound term` is being used.

+  - Now expressions emit themselves to any bubble lying around (which may be put in a stack o bubbles for sub-query related stuff.)

 This document explains how it's implemented the "parsing" of a :term:`query expression` into a :term:`query object`.
 It's a rather technical document and does not belong to the API, so you may not read it unless you are interested in